Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Lighting Guide.md

 I set the intensity pretty low, since I don't need a strong light here.

 [7]
-We also have Sky Dummy light, which is basically a directional light which represent the environment lighting bounced from the floor.
-The intensity is also pretty low here.
-And I also disabled the shadows from it.

 Now we have a basic map lighting done.
 Now we need to place a character.